bobye/dica/README.md

 ### Rethinking LDA: moment matching for Discrete ICA

-If you are only interested in the implementations of the algorithms, but not the reproducing the experiments from out paper (see below), check [this](https://github.com/anastasia-podosinnikova/dica-light) repo.
+If you are only interested in the implementations of the algorithms, but not reproducing the experiments from out paper (see below), check [this](https://github.com/anastasia-podosinnikova/dica-light) repo.

 #### About